 Former Republican Sen. George Voinovich joined many in both parties to speak forcefully in support of raising the debt ceiling.
 He said his conscience would not let him oppose such a critically important action.

-Holding the debt ceiling vote hostage to budget cuts would likely result in drastic cuts to domestic, non-discretionary programs, as proposed in the FY 2012 House budget resolution.
-The budget, which passed in the House in April, proposed deep cuts to poverty-alleviating, opportunity-promoting programs such as Pell grants, workforce development and early education.
+Holding the debt ceiling vote hostage to budget cuts will also likely result in drastic cuts to domestic, non-discretionary programs, as proposed in the FY 2012 House budget resolution.
+The budget, which passed in the House in April, proposed draconian cuts to poverty-alleviating, opportunity-promoting programs such as Pell grants, workforce development and early education.
 It also proposed converting Medicaid and the Supplemental Nutrition Assistance Program (SNAP) into block grants, which would severely erode funding for these programs.
 These measures would be detrimental even in good times, but in this economic climate, they will also deeply harm the low-income families who have been most severely affected by the economic downturn.